 When to Feed Homemade Baby Bird Food

 You should feed homemade food to orphaned or abandoned chicks that lose their parents.
 This provides a temporary feeding solution before professional help arrives.
-Use this homemade mix in emergency situations where commercial baby bird formula isn’t available.
+Homemade food should only be used as a short-term emergency solution.
+Use this homemade mix in emergencies where commercial baby bird formula isn’t available.
 Always contact a wildlife rehabilitator quickly for long-term care.

 Essential Ingredients for Homemade Baby Bird Food